medhakini/CS163-Projects-2024Fall/_posts/2024-12-13-team45-peekaboo.md

 navigation from sources using different embodiments is key to performing manipulation tasks.
-Their findings reinforce the notion that navigation is a robotics control primitive that can aid any task, even those that do not explicitly perform naviga- tion.
-Other works like those by researchers from the Univer- sity of Texas at Austin have proposed performing complex tasks using an "information-seeking" and an "information- receiving" policy to guide the search task and manipulation task separately [3].
+Their findings reinforce the notion that navigation is a robotics control primitive that can aid any task, even those that do not explicitly perform navigation.

+Other works like those by researchers from the University of Texas at Austin have proposed performing complex tasks using an "information-seeking" and an "information-receiving" policy to guide the search task and manipulation task separately [3].
 While impressive, their approach Learning to Look is designed to perform complex manipulation tasks in simple unobstructed environments with limited camera motion.
 In contrast, our goal is to operate in environments designed to